How Much Does a Dachshund Cost?

 Monthly costs for a Dachshund range from $113 to $225.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Dachshund expensive to own compared to other cats?
+Is a Dachshund expensive to own compared to other dogs?

 Dachshunds are less expensive than average to own.
 A typical dog costs around $2,800 per year, while dachshunds at $1,365–$2,704/year cost less due to their small size, generally good health, and low-maintenance needs.